What is an interest rate lock for mortgages?

 • Contact us right away if there are any changes to your loan application.

-Longer rate lock periods may be required for things like new construction or a condo that needs board approval.
-An extended rate lock fee may apply.
+Longer rate lock periods may be available for new construction.
+You'll want to review your options.
+An extended interest rate lock fee may apply.

 • Rate lock fees will vary based on the length of your rate lock period and interest rate chosen.

-• We will refund the rate lock fee if your application is denied.
+• We will refund the extended interest rate lock fee if your application is denied.

 • If you withdraw your loan application or it is cancelled, the upfront extended rate lock fee may not be refunded unless the application is for a VA loan.

 When you lock your interest rate, you're protected from rate increases due to market conditions.
-If rates go down prior to your loan closing and you want to take advantage of a lower rate, you may be able to pay a fee and relock at the lower interest rate.
+If the market improves prior to closing your loan, you can pay a fee and relock at a lower interest rate.
 This is called "repricing" your loan.

 If there are no changes to your loan application and your loan closes on or before the rate lock expiration date, we will close your loan at the locked interest rate.

 However, your interest rate may change from the time of your initial rate lock if there are changes to the factors used to determine your interest rate.
-(See What things may affect my interest rate.)
-These kinds of changes may also be called "rate or price adjusters" because they can raise or lower the interest rate on your loan.
+These kinds of changes may also be called “rate or price adjusters” because they can raise or lower the interest rate on your loan.

 Here are some examples of changes that may raise or lower your interest rate: